Configure Data Encryption for Cache

 Launch the NCache Management Center by browsing to http://localhost:8251 or

-on Windows and Linux.In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to which the encryption will be added.
+<server-ip>:8251.In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to which Encryption will be configured.
 Against the cache name, click on View Details.

 This opens up the detailed configuration page for the cache.
 Go to the Advanced Settings tab and click on Security and Encryption in the left bar.